 How Long Does It Take for Zepbound (Tirzepatide) to Work?

-The time it takes for tirzepatide to work for weight loss varies on various factors, including calorie consumption, age, physical activity, and other medications you may be using.
+The time it takes for tirzepatide to work for weight loss varies depending on several factors, including calorie intake, age, physical activity level, and any other medications you may be taking.
 As a result, there is no typical expected rate of weight loss.

-In one Zepbound clinical trial, patients receiving high doses lost an average of almost 20% of their body weight throughout the trial (about 16.5 months) after 12 weeks of an intense diet and exercise regimen.
-The trial looked at patients with a BMI of 30 or higher or those with a BMI of 27 or higher and one additional medical condition like diabetes.
+In one Zepbound clinical trial, patients receiving high doses lost an average of nearly 20% of their body weight throughout the trial (approximately 16.5 months) after 12 weeks of an intensive diet and exercise regimen.
+The trial examined patients with a BMI of 30 or higher, or those with a BMI of 27 or higher and one additional medical condition, such as diabetes.

 How Much Weight Can You Lose with Zepbound?